The Tempest Summary

 Let your indulgence set me free.

-The Tempest Epilogue
+The Tempest, Prospero, Epilogue

 Thank you for reading this article!
 You might also want to take a look at The Tempest essay topics collection.
 And if you need to summarize any text, try our summary-making tool.
 Any questions left?
 Check The Tempest QA section!